mstrazar/xenoturbella/README.md

 # *Xenoturbella* single-cell RNA-seq analysis

 The *Xenoturbella* single-cell RNA analysis pipeline is set up as a series of scripts, forming an experiment.

+### Installation

+The project makes use of R and Python 3 (for scScope, RNA velocity).
+To install required packages, run the scripts with active interpreters or virtual environments.

+R:

+    Rscript requirements.R

+Python:

+    pip install -r requirements.txt

+### Setup

-The experiment is identified by a name and is stored in the output folder under a single directory.
+An experiment is identified
+by a name and is stored in the output folder under a single directory.
 Optionally, the maximum number of cells per library can be specified
 - experiments on reduced data can be used for debugging.
 The data subset used in this study can comprise all libraries (`DATA=all`) or the two whole animals (`DATA=mix`).

 Example values for debug: